NiFTyRent/nft-rental/README.md

 To set the list (for the testnet for example):

+UPDATE: there is script automates the following: `./scripts/set_allowed_fts.js`

     near call $CONTRACT_NAME set_allowed_ft_contract_addrs '{"addrs": ["wrap.testnet", "usdc.fakes.testnet"]}' --accountId $ACCOUNT_ID

 Bear in mind that you need to make sure: